-- A participation below 70% at the laboratory works / project leads to the restoration of the subject - Each student will receive a project specification - Students have to accomodate with the rhythm of elaboration and writing of the project - Students have to provide and to defend their project - The laboratory / project hours can be carried out face to face or online 6.
-Specific skills acquired C5.
-Application development and implementation of algorithms and automatic management structures, using Professiona the principles of project management, programming environments and technologies based on microcontrollers, signal processors, programmable logic controllers, embedded systems l skills CT2.
-Identification of roles and responsibilities in a plurispecialized team, making decisions and assigning Fransversa tasks, applying techniques of effective relationships and team working CT3.
-Identify training opportunities and efficient use of resources and learning techniques for their own
+A participation below 70% at the laboratory works / project leads to the restoration of the subject Each student will receive a project specification Students have to accomodate with the rhythm of elaboration and writing of the project - Students have to provide and to defend their project - The laboratory / project hours can be carried out face to face or online 6.
+Spec rific skills acquired Professiona l skills the principles of project m ent and implementation of algorithms and automatic management structures, using anagement, programming environments and technologies based on rocessors, programmable logic controllers, embedded systems Transversa 1 skills tasks, applying techniques s and responsibilities in a plurispecialized team, making decisions and assigning of effective relationships and team working ortunities and efficient use of resources and learning techniques for their own s of the discipline (resulting nom the Sra of the specific competences acquired) 7.1 The • The subject is a guide for using and design of PLC systems.
+During the course it will general be presented the PLC struture and functionning, based on examples from various PLC objective of manufacturers.
+The laboratory is based on the Texas Instruments TI305 PLC.
+During the subject the project hours the students will approach the control of various plants by using PLCs.
+Each student will receive an individual project specification.
+7.2 Specific • To create the abilities for analyzing, design, implementation and troubleshooting of objectives PLC programs and systems • To acquire the necessary skills for programs design, PLC communication and programs execution monitoring To provide the ability to identify and exploit the resources of a PLC